rbeyer/kalasiris/docs/usage.rst

-versions of them will assume that the first item in the argument signature is what should be assigned to the ``FROM=`` parameter if you were typing the ISIS program at the command line, that's one of the reasons why in the above examples aren't written like ``isis.catlab(from=from_cub, to=pvl_file)`` but they could be.
+versions of them will assume that the first item in the argument signature is what should be assigned to the ``FROM=`` parameter if you were typing the ISIS program at the command line, that's one of the reasons why the above examples aren't written like ``isis.catlab(from=from_cub, to=pvl_file)`` but they could be.
 If you do this, your syntax-aware editor might highlight or complain that ``from`` is a reserved word in Python, and you think maybe it shouldn't be used as a named